 top of page

-In a reality forcefully based on appearance and on the concept of collective perfection, Donatella Izzo’s artworks escape the linguistic conventions and interpretative traditional mechanisms which revolve around the idea of portrait and the perception of identity.
-The artist makes us participant of a personal perception of identity - both individual and collective - now fragmented and stripped of its sense of belonging on the transcendental end.
+In a reality forcedly based on appearances and the concept of collective perfection, Donatella Izzo's works escape those linguistic conventions and traditional interpretative mechanisms that can revolve around the idea of the portrait and the very perception of the concept of identity.

 Collezionedatiffany.com